Meet the Team

 Mark Joyce

-He has previously worked across the public and voluntary, community and social enterprise sectors in addiction, homelessness, criminal justice, and youth work services.
+Mark has previously worked across the public sector and the voluntary, community and social enterprise sector in operational and strategic roles covering addiction, homelessness, the criminal justice system, and youth work.

 Francis Donnelly